maxlinde/baymedr/README.md

 Random example data
 -------------------

 In order to demonstrate the three functions from `baymedr`, we create an example dataset (data).
-We need a control group "con" and an experimental group "exp" (condition).
+There is a control group "con" and an experimental group "exp" (condition).
 Further, random numbers, sampled from the normal distribution, within each group are created, serving as the dependent variable of interest (dv):

 ``` r
 set.seed(1)